 Integrated Media Communications Specialization

-The Master of Arts in Journalism and Mass Communications–Integrated Media Communications specialization is designed for professionals in advertising, marketing and public relations who want to sharpen their comprehensive marketing and multimedia development skills.
-This specialization requires 36 credit hours divided between required coursework (12 credits), major coursework (9 credits), and electives (15 credits).
-Instead of a thesis or professional project, the IMC specialization requires students to complete a capstone course during their final semester.
+The Master of Arts in Journalism and Mass Communications, Integrated Media Communications specialization is designed for professionals in advertising, marketing and public relations who want to sharpen their comprehensive marketing and multimedia development skills.
+This specialization requires 30 credit hours divided between 18 credits of core courses (six classes) and 12 credit hours of electives and specialization coursework (four classes).
+Instead of a thesis or professional project, this specialization requires students to complete a capstone course during their final semester.

-Students’ last course, the Integrated Media Communications Capstone, enables students to apply all of the skills, concepts, and principles that they have learned to a deliverable that solves an integrated media communication issue in a real-life context.
+Students’ culminating experience is a capstone project wherein they apply all of the skills, concepts, and principles that they have learned to a deliverable that solves an integrated media communication issue in a real-life context.
 Students also complete a final paper and present their project to faculty advisors and peers.

 Professional Journalism Specialization

 The Professional Journalism track is designed for media and journalism professionals who want to gain the advanced training needed to work in a rapidly changing media environment.
 This track teaches students how to research, analyze and produce news across multiple media platforms.
-The specialization requires 36 credits divided between required courses (15 credits) and electives (21 credits).
+The specialization requires 30 credits divided between 9 credit hours of core courses (three courses), 15 credits of electives and specialization coursework (five courses), and 6-credit professional project for their final graduation requirement.

 The University of Nebraska-Lincoln is accredited by The Higher Learning Commission.